 Forced Fiction

-What if I wanted to read an Amateur Radio story?
-That's easy.
-I can search for books with great Amateur Radio scenes.
-The book Never Cry Wolf has a great one.
+What if I wanted to read an amateur radio story?
+That’s easy.
+I can search for books with great amateur radio scenes or themes.
+The book Never Cry Wolf by Farley Mowat has a great one.
 Most importantly, the setting is appropriate, realistic, and supported by the rest of the book.
-Amateur Radio is not the focus, but it can be an essential story element.
+It is important to note that this book is about nature, survival, and wolves.
+Amateur radio is not the focus, but in one scene, it was an essential story element.
+Even if you do not like amateur radio, I recommend reading it.

 You’re the best -Bill